 – avoid sodas and soft drinks (even diet versions) like the plague – drink water, coconut water, smoothies (using whole fruits and veggies), tea, herbal tea, pure fruit juice occasionally…

-How to lower high blood pressure – and keep it low
+Lowering high blood pressure – and keeping it low

-Of course, how to lower high blood pressure through your diet involves more than just juggling ‘good’ and ‘bad’ foods.
+Of course, lowering high blood pressure through your diet involves more than just juggling ‘good’ and ‘bad’ foods.
 It’s all about balance, and changing what you eat and drink in a holistic way and in a way that’s realistic for you.

 The same goes for finding ways to be more active and managing your daily routine so as to reduce stress and sleep well.

-None of these things are instrinsically difficult but what can be hard is trying to figure out what to do, when to do it and how to do it.
+None of these things are intrinsically difficult but what can be hard is trying to figure out what to do, when to do it and how to do it.

 In order to make it easier, we’ve put together a guide on how to lower high blood pressure naturally.

-Our guide covers all these aspects of lowering blood pressure – what you eat and drink, ways to be more active, plus lots of relaxation techniques and approaches: a broad-based approach which ensures that whatever the cause of your high blood pressure, you’ll be dealing with it.
+Our guide covers all these aspects of lowering blood pressure – what you eat and drink, ways to be more active, plus lots of relaxation techniques and approaches.
+This is a broad-based approach which ensures that whatever the cause of your high blood pressure, you’ll be dealing with it.

 These progressive steps are based on the principle that positive incremental change is always best in health matters.
 Each chapter will take you further along the road of greater vigour and peace of mind (and a healthy blood pressure).